 They said it couldn’t be done.
 That’s why more than 200 scientists, myself included, spent 13 years creating a high-quality reference genome sequence for bread wheat that can be used to accelerate research and breeding.

 When we started in 2005, only a handful of enthusiasts in the room, many thought this it too complicated, too expensive and too long to achieve.
 This was all the more reason to persevere, plus so much was at stake.
 Wheat feeds 30% of the world population, and that is what matters!
 Now, we have a “dictionary” to understand the genome sequence of wheat, an encyclopedic listing of every element within wheat and an invaluable tool to understand how they interact to enable wheat to grow and produce the grain that is so indispensable to humanity.

 I’ve been obsessed with helping to grow what feeds people for most of my life.
-I did not grow on a farm but as a teenager, I was devastated by images of starving kids and displaced people in Africa.
+I did not grow up on a farm, but as a teenager I was devastated by images of starving kids and displaced people in Africa.
 I was privileged enough to live in a country where everything grows well.
 What I wanted to do was study something that could help others around the world grow what they need to feed their families.

 Thus, I dedicated myself to changing the world for the better as a scientist, and earned my Ph.D. in molecular biology.
 OK, why wheat?
 Two important, conflicting facts:

 - More than 2 billion people worldwide rely on wheat as a main food source; and yet,